asynts/react-mini/README.md

     Turns out that the call order is used to distinguish calls, this is why they must appear on the top level.

--   How does an `<input />` element retain focus on it if you use the `onChange` event to update the `value` attribute?
+-   How does an `<input />` element retain focus if `onChange` modifies the `value` attribute?

-    Doesn't React swap it out for a new element?
+    The component should re-render and a new element should be created.

-    But if there are multiple input element, how does React know which one should be focused?
+    If there are multiple, how does React know which one should be focused?

     Turns out that it matches the elements from the previous render with the elements of the current render.
     Then it simply updates the attributes of that element without re-creating it, that retains the focus.